Menu

 If a copy of the written agreement is not provided within 20 days, the tenant's duty to pay rent is suspended.

-If a landlord and tenant have a written agreement, The Residential Tenancies Act, 2006 requires that certain information be included in the written agreement.
+If a landlord and tenant have a written agreement, the Act requires that certain information be included in it.
 Required information includes:

-• correct legal names of the parties and address of the rental unit
+• the correct legal names of the parties and address of the rental unit

-• type of tenancy (weekly, monthly or other)
+• the type of tenancy (weekly, monthly or other)

-• amount of any security deposit and when it is to be paid
+• the amount of any security deposit and when it is to be paid

 The written agreement must also state what services and facilities are provided and who pays for the utilities.
-The landlord must give a signed copy to the tenant within 20 days of when the tenant signed it.
 Putting the rental agreement into writing is one way to prevent disagreements later on.

 If the contact information is not provided as required, the tenant's duty to pay rent is suspended.
 The Office of Residential Tenancies (ORT) recommends that landlords also provide tenants with a copy of the Standard Conditions even when the rental agreement is not in writing.